hertzmann/hertzmann.github.io/_posts/2024-05-09-illusion-of-awareness.md

 A few times in the past, I've fallen into the trap of looking at my phone while biking or driving.
 I told myself that I'd still be aware of the road because I was keeping it in sight above my phone.
 Then I'd look up and realize that I'd had no idea what had happened on the road during that time—a chilling thought.

+* **Infographics.** The way that we understand charts and infographics also depend on awareness; [researchers have shown change blindness effects for infographics](https://talboger.github.io/files/BogerMostFranconeri_VIS_2021.pdf).

-**Memory-related phenomena.** Additionally, our visual memories exhibit similar phenomena, including change blindness (like the changing interviewers), and the [Visual Mandela Effect](https://journals.sagepub.com/doi/full/10.1177/09567976221108944) which involves shared, specific false visual memories of logos.
+* **Memory-related phenomena.** Additionally, our visual memories exhibit similar phenomena, including change blindness (like the changing interviewers), and the [Visual Mandela Effect](https://journals.sagepub.com/doi/full/10.1177/09567976221108944) which involves shared, specific false visual memories of logos.
 Or, consider the myriad shapes people drew when [asked to draw a bicycle from memory](https://www.behance.net/gallery/35437979/Velocipedia).
 In each of these cases, we are wrongly confident of a visual memory.

 These examples might be due to peripheral vision (not having registered all the details of a shape or scene, but thinking we have), memory (misremembering details), or some combination of the two.